xudesheng/twxparser/README.md

     1. When you exported to a folder:

     ```
-    twxparser -s <point to the folder you exported to> -e ./export_rootfolder/
+    twxparser -9 <point to the folder you exported to> -o ./export_rootfolder/
     ```

-    `-s` or `--source_path` indicates the file or folder you want to extract the scripts from.
+    `-i` or `--input` indicates the file or folder you want to extract the scripts from.

-    `-e` or `--export_root` indicates in which folder you want to export the scripts to.
+    `-o` or `--output` indicates in which folder you want to export the scripts to.

     2. When you exported as a whole XML file:

        ```
-       twxparser -s <your AllEntities.xml> -e ./export_rootfolder/
+       twxparser -i <your AllEntities.xml> -e ./export_rootfolder/
        ```